wagnerjfr/mariadb-testcontainers-springboot/README.md

-# MariaDB Integration Test With Spring Boot and Testcontainers
+# MariaDB Integration Testing With Spring Boot and Testcontainers

 In this guide, we will demonstrate the creation of a straightforward **MariaDB** Integration Test using **Spring Boot** and **Testcontainers**.